Auto Damage Careers

 As an Auto Damage Adjuster Trainee, you will:

-- Attend an extensive 12-week training program, including four weeks in McLean, Va.
+- Attend an extensive 12-week training program, including four weeks in Ashburn, VA.

-- Inspect and assess vehicle damage ranging from minor fender-benders to extensive damage caused by major accidents, hurricanes, floods and other disasters.
+- Inspect and assess vehicle damage ranging from minor fender—benders to extensive damage caused by major accidents, hurricanes, floods and other natural disasters

 As a new associate, you will first attend an extensive 12-week training program that is divided into three sections: Pre-school, Basic School and Post-school.
-Training is generally Monday through Friday, with varying start times.
+Training is generally held Monday – Friday, with varying start times.

-Pre- and Post-school training locations depend upon the area for which you were hired.
+Pre- and Post-school training locations depend on the area you were hired.
 For example, New England adjusters attend training in New Jersey; California adjusters train near San Diego.

-All new adjusters, regardless of location, spend four weeks of Basic School training at our facility in McLean, Va.
-While in Virginia, GEICO pays for your hotel and provides transportation to and from the center.
-This environment fosters a group study atmosphere that helps our trainees succeed!
+All new adjusters, regardless of location, spend four weeks of Basic School training at our facility in Ashburn, VA.
+While in Virginia, GEICO pays for your hotel expenses, meals and transportation to and from the training center.
+This environment fosters a study group atmosphere that helps our trainees succeed!

-During School, there are frequent exams to assess your knowledge and skills.
-To successfully complete our training, you’ll have to study—a lot.
-There is a requirement to maintain a strong GPA and graduating from Auto Damage School is required to become a GEICO adjuster.
-Once training is complete, you’ll be well prepared to launch your career and assist our customers!
+During Basic School, there are frequent exams to assess your knowledge and skills.
+To successfully complete our training, you'll have to study—a lot.
+There is a requirement to maintain a strong exam average and graduating from Auto Damage School is required to become a GEICO Auto Damage Adjuster.
+Once training is complete, you'll be well prepared to launch your career and assist our customers!